jenkinsci/workflow-scm-step-plugin/README.md

 or specify multiple locations in SCM plugins that support that (notably the Git plugin), this support is quite limited.
 In a Pipeline you can check out multiple SCMs, of the same or different kinds, in the same or different workspaces, wherever and whenever you like.
-For example, to check out and build several repositories in parallel, each on its own slave:
+For example, to check out and build several repositories in parallel, each on its own agent:

 ```
 parallel repos.collectEntries {repo -> [/* thread label */repo, {